passion3394/darknet2caffe_yolov3/README.md

 I have modified some places, you can reference the file of make_method_by_laymu.txt. thanks ChenYingpeng!

-# model convert
+# Convert model
-you could refer the following repo for model convert. https://github.com/passion3394/pytorch-caffe-darknet-convert-laymu
+You could refer the following repo for model converting. https://github.com/passion3394/pytorch-caffe-darknet-convert-laymu

 I have tested the yolov3_darknet2caffe.py, it should work.